 We will see below that recentering the mean of the prior has strong implications for multimodal models.
-At the risk of incurring some bias, we also will use the nonrecentered Bayesian bootstrap, which is the same recipe above except that the prior samples are drawn from the original mean $N(\bar{m}, C_p)$ .
+At the risk of incurring some bias we will use also the non-recentered Bayesian bootstrap, which is the same recipe above except that the prior samples are drawn from the original mean $N(\bar{m}, C_p)$.
 The reasons this more defensive strategy is useful will become clear in the simple examples below.